7 Best Fender Stratocasters (2023) Strats For Every Budget!

 This American made Stratocaster is one of the finest examples of the model.
 It’s made to the exacting standards of one of the world’s best loved guitarists, Jeff Beck, and offers incredible fit and finish, as well as some of the sweetest tones you’ll hear from any Strat.

-Fender makes a number of signature models, and given a choice, the Fender Jeff Beck Signature Stratocaster is the one we’d choose every time.
-Our test model was finished in Surf Green, which looked fantastic, but if this color isn’t your thing, It’s also available in Olympic White.
+Fender makes a number of signature models.
+Given the choice, we’d go with the Fender Jeff Beck Signature Stratocaster every time.
+Our test model was finished in Surf Green, which looked fantastic, but it’s also available in Olympic White if green isn’t your thing.

-It was fitted with a fantastic Soft C profile one piece maple neck, which is our opinion one of the best fitted to any Strat.
-It complements the guitar perfectly, and the satin finish felt fantastic.
-The fretboard was high end rosewood, which felt great under the fingers, and looked amazing with the Surf Green body.
+It was fitted with a fantastic Soft C profile one-piece maple neck, which in our opinion is one of the best-fitted to any Strat.
+It complements the guitar perfectly and the satin finish felt fantastic.
+The fretboard was high-end rosewood, which felt great under the fingers and looked amazing with the Surf Green body.

-Right out of the box this guitar was an absolute dream to play.
+Right out of the box, this guitar was an absolute dream to play.
 The action was perfect – good and low, but with no fret buzz.
-The tremolo system was amongst the best non-Floyd Rose setups we’ve ever played, although as.
-Jeff Beck signature model we weren’t overly surprised by this!
+The tremolo system was among the best non-Floyd-Rose setups we’ve ever played, which isn’t overly surprising for a Jeff Beck signature model!

 Tuning stability was superb and was no doubt aided by the Fender/Schaller deluxe locking tuners.
-They were easy to use, and made strings changes incredibly fast.
-The saddles were stainless steel, and not only did they look great, but they additionally contribute to the trem performance and even string life with their smooth, rounded surface.
+They were easy to use and made strings changes incredibly fast.
+The saddles were stainless steel and, not only did they look great, their smooth, rounded surface contributes to the trem performance and even your string life.

 Also Consider